matouk1114/prep_basics/test-yourself-answers.md

 HTTP stands for Hypertext Transfer Protocol, which is the standard method used to request and transmit data across the internet.
 When a user enters a URL in their browser, the browser generates the HTTP request and sends it to the server, which also responds via HTTP to provides the data & files for the requested site.

+HTTP is Hypertext Transfer Protocol, which is what devs use to request and send data through internet servers.
+You enter a website address in the URL, and then the browser will automatically generate the HTTP request and then send it to the server, pulling up the website attached to the URL.

 *Contributed by [Adam Kinson](http://github.com/kinsona)*